 (A) Preparation and execution of forms.

-(1) The "First Report of Injury" form (FROI-1) for applying for payment from the state insurance fund due to an injury, occupational disease, or death shall be completed by the employee .
-The employee shall sign the FROI-1 at the points designated on the form.
+(1) The "First Report of Injury" form (FROI-1) or equivalent for applying for payment from the state insurance fund due to an injury, occupational disease, or death may be completed by the employee, employer, medical provider, or other interested party .
+If someone other than the employee submits a FROI-1 or equivalent, the bureau may contact the employee to attempt to verify that the employee wishes to pursue the application.
 To accept or deny the validity of the claim, the employer may complete and sign the form at the designated point or may use a separate writing, telephone, or other means of telecommunication.

 (3) An injured or disabled employee who is a minor (under eighteen years of age) shall file a claim in his or her own name and right.
 A report of injury signed by such minor employee shall be sufficient to initiate proceedings for compensation and/or benefits.